dortania/OpenCore-Install-Guide/post-install/msr-lock.md

 So you've installed macOS but you're using those pesky `CFG-Lock` patches that we want to get rid of, well to do this is fairly simple.
 You'll need the following:

-In your Tools folder and config.plist
+Inside your EFI/OC/Tools folder and config.plist:
 * [VerifyMsrE2](https://github.com/acidanthera/AppleSupportPkg)
 * [Modifed GRUB Shell](https://github.com/datasone/grub-mod-setup_var/releases)